JeffreyRiggle/my-site/content/blog/page-rank/index.md

 # Figuring out what is important

 By now we have built a functioning web crawler and even generated some administrive tooling to make crawling easier.
-The problem now is we don't really know what data is important.
+Now the problem is we don't really know what data is important.
 This is not a particuarly new problem and research has been done on this.
 The most notable research in this field would be [Bringing Order to the Web](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf).
 In this paper the concept of a page ranking system was proposed.
 This is where my curiousity took me next, so I began to fumble through figuring it out.

 ## A brief aside

-Now this is the part where I am glad I am writing a series of blog posts despite of the fact that I will likely be the only one to read them.
+This is the part where I am glad I am writing a series of blog posts despite the fact that I will likely be the only one to read them.
 Going into this blog entry I assumed I had taken notes on implemeting page rank.
-I also assumed I had implemented in correctly.
+I also assumed I had implemented it correctly.
 Over the past few days I found that I was very wrong on this and I only found that out because I wanted to create this entry.

 ## Bringing Order to the Web